 Designer's Note: Use this note whenever pipe is removed under Item 202 and/or Item 611, 605, or 638 are specified and will require pavement restoration not otherwise covered in the plans.
 Edit note to call out Item 605 or 638, when these items are included in the plans.
 Include 301 thickness used in the quantity calculations.
 Add additional items such as 441 or 609 when they are needed for repairs.
 Revise note if a different method of calculation was used to determine the pavement restoration quantity (e.g., for very deep pipes an additional width might be needed).
 For projects with full-depth pavement work, pavement removal associated with pipe installations shall be included under the applicable pay item used for pavement removal or excavation (Item 202 Pavement Removed, Item 202 Pavement Removed, Asphalt or Item 203 Excavation).
-For projects without other pavement work, the designer shall add a quantity of Item 202 Pavement Removed, Item 202 Pavement Removed, Asphalt or Item 203 Excavation.
+For projects without other pavement work, the designer shall add a quantity of Item 202 Pavement Removed, Item 203 Excavation.
+Assume a trench width of 1.5 times the span length (1.5 X Span).